gdiazcamilo/algorithms-novel/README.md

 Solution to common algorithms applying best practices and OO in Python.

-Here readability, clarity, self-documenting code have higher priority than runtime or space efficiency.
+The algorithms code written here favors readability, clarity and self-documenting code instead of runtime or space efficiency.